havocp/xsbt-wiki/Getting-Started/Getting-Started-Scopes.md

 ## Next

-Now that you understand scopes, you can [[learn more about settings|More About Settings]].
+Now that you understand scopes, you can [[learn more about settings|Getting Started More About Settings]].